ChrisTansey007/industry-trends-project/modularization-plan.md

 1. **Chart.js**: This library is used for rendering charts in the Core Competency and Essential Tech Stack components.
 To avoid duplication, include it via CDN in `index.html`.
 Each chart module (e.g., `competency-chart.js` and `tech-stack-chart.js`) should reference Chart.js directly.
 This ensures that the library is loaded once globally.

 2. **Tailwind CSS**: Used for styling.
 Keep it in `index.html` via CDN for global styles.
-Move any custom CSS from the original `styles.css` to `main.css` to reduce redundancy and improve maintainability.
+Move any custom CSS from the original `styles.css` into `client/src/index.css` to reduce redundancy and improve maintainability.
 Use Tailwind classes for responsive design where possible.

 3. **Modal System**: To prevent code duplication, create a reusable modal system in `modal-base.js`.
 This file should handle the opening, closing, and content loading of modals based on data attributes (e.g., `data-modal-target`).
 Specific modal files (e.g., `latency-modal.js`) can extend this base functionality with their unique content and behavior.